krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 ## Requirements

-[Krateo OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) (0.9.0+) should be installed in your cluster.
+[OASGen Provider](https://github.com/krateoplatformops/oasgen-provider) (0.9.0+) should be installed in your Kubernetes cluster.
 Follow the related Helm Chart [README](https://github.com/krateoplatformops/oasgen-provider-chart) for installation instructions.
 Note that a standard installation of Krateo already has the OASGen Provider installed.